slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Kevin Kelly*
 > *"Copying others is a good way to start.
 Copying yourself is a disappointing way to end."
 -- Kevin Kelly*
+> *"When working surround yourself with people more sucessful than you.
+When playing surround yourself with people happier than you."
+-- Naval Ravikant*

 - drain opponent morale with unexpected defeat or unexpected strong defence.
 - every strenght has a complementary weakness. //ex. centralised (no duplication but slower) vs decentralised (faster but chaotic). abstract thinker vs local thinker. as qualidades s defeitos.